 Section 5343.
 Application Process.
-Applications for an Allocation of Home Improvement and Rehabilitation MCCs or MRBs shall be considered in accordance with the provisions of Chapter 1 and the submission of a Home Improvement and Rehabilitation MCC Application or a Home Improvement and Rehabilitation MRB Application.
-The maximum requested amount of Allocation per Application shall not exceed \$20 million.
+Applications for an Allocation of Home Improvement and Rehabilitation MCCs or MRBs shall be considered in accordance with the provisions of Chapter 1 and the submission of a Home Improvement and Rehabilitation MCC Application or a Home Improvement and Rehabilitation MCC Application per Application shall not exceed \$20 million.
 Should the Application round be deemed non-competitive, the Executive Director may waive this cap.